CSC207-2022F-UofT/course-project-6-2/README.md

    * TestAddToOrderHistory: Created a customer object to add orders to orderhistory, and see if the functionality is working.
    * TestAddToShoppingCart: Created a customer object to add orders to the shopping cart, and see if the functionality is working.
    * TestGetOrderStatus: Created a customer object to test if customers are able to get the order status for the drinks they want.
-   * TestCheckTotalOrder: Set up some orders, add them to the order history, and test if the sum of the order is equivalent to our expectation.
    * TestGetOnsaleDrink: Set up input cases, and test if the on-sale drink has been added in to our on-sale drink list.
    * TestGetWarningMessage: Test the functionality of finding common allergens and alcohol in the ingredients of drinks.
    * TestLoginUser: Created a customer and a seller to test functionality for login.